usnistgov/mass/doc/xray_efficiency_models.rst

 Finally, most ``FilterStack`` subclasses can use the ``absorber`` argument (default False), which will cause the object to return absorption, instead of transmittance, as the efficiency.

-All numerical arguments can be passed with our without uncerainties, but the default assumption for numbers without uncerainties is
+All numerical arguments can be passed with our without uncerainties.
+If you don't have at least one number with specified uncertainty in a particular Film, the code will add a +/- 100% uncertainty on that component.
-100% relative uncerainty.
 This way, hopefully you will notice that your uncerainty is higher than you expect, and double check the inputs.
 Read up on the `uncerainties` package for more info about how it works.

 .. testcode::